msa1422/KMM-Arch-PetSearch/README.md

 **PetSearch** is an effort to explore and showcase the Kotlin-Multiplatform possibilities.
-In this project, I have tried to implement the best practices of mobile application development that I have learned so far.
+In this project, I have tried to implement the best practices of mobile application development that I have learned so far.<br>
 With that said, I would like to quote Aristotle,
 <br>
 **"The more you know, the more you realize you don't know."**